hbc/NGS_Data_Analysis_Course/sessionV/lessons/07_functional_analysis.md

 We have identified regions of the genome where the number of reads aligning to these areas differ significantly between our Nanog IP samples and the input controls.
 These enriched regions represent the likely locations of where Nanog binds to the genome.

-After identifying likely binding sites, generally downstream analyses will often include:
+After identifying likely binding sites, downstream analyses will often include:

 1. determining the binding motifs for the protein of interest
 2. identifying which genes are associated with the binding sites